kumarkrishna/paper-spray/README.md

 We would try submit only links which are freely available, but we may also add few links which can be accessed freely only from an university network.

+__We have created a webpage for [Paper-Spray](https://biswajitsc.github.io/paper-spray.html) containing a searchable list of the papers in the json file.
+We are yet to completely sync the json file and the readme.__

 Entry format:
 > * [Paper Title](Link)
 > ```Date Added, Keywords```